ne14-golden-path/infrastructure/README.md

 With the above, the CPU and Memory dashboards should show up in OpenLens on the pods (once prometheus is deployed!)

 ## Configure grafana
-You should now be able to access grafana on the above url (admin:admin) There should be preconfigured datasources for loki and prometheus (we added this in grafana/monitoring manifest) We're now free to add prometheus- and loki- related dashboards!!
+You should now be able to access grafana on the above url (admin:goaldiggersrule!)
+There should be preconfigured datasources for loki and prometheus (we added this in grafana/monitoring manifest) We're now free to add prometheus- and loki- related dashboards!!
   - Starter prometheus dashboard id: 8588